numpy/numpy.org/content/en/benchmark.md

 Source: [Numba's website](http://numba.pydata.org/).

-Since Numba is a compiler focused on accelerating Python codes, the user API of the library comes with decorators like: `@jit, @vectorize, @guvectorize, @stencil, @jitclass, @cfunc, @overload` to support ease-of-use of the library.
-Along with the decorators, it has a `nopython` mode to generate fully compiled results without the need of intermediate Python interpreter calls.
+Since Numba is a compiler focused on accelerating Python codes, the user API of the library comes with decorators like `@jit, @vectorize, @guvectorize, @stencil, @jitclass, @cfunc, @overload` to support ease-of-use of the library.
+Along with the decorators, it has a `nopython` mode to generate fully compiled results without the need for intermediate Python interpreter calls.
 Numba supporting NumPy arrays and functions also makes it a good candidate for comparison.

 <!-- NumPy and Numba both use a similar type of compilation for ufuncs in manual looping resulting in the same speed.
 Another thing that Numba lacks behind is that it does not support all functions of NumPy.
 There are functions in NumPy which does not hold up some of the optional arguments in nopython mode.
 It can implement linear algebra calls in the compiled functions but does not return any faster implementation. -->